closemarketing/widgets-so-genesis/readme.txt

 This WordPress Widgets extends.

 == Description ==
-This plugin give you a bunch of shortcodes that allows you to draw content using Bootstrap CSS and HTML.
+This plugin give you a bunch of widgets that allows you to draw content using Genesis and SiteOrigin Page Builder.

-[Official Repository Github](https://github.com/closemarketing/bootstrap-shortcodes-for-content) .
-Fork and add make suggestions to the plugin!

 Others Plugins:
 - [Gravity Forms CRM Addon](http://codecanyon.net/item/gravity-forms-crm-addon/10521695)